 If you or a loved one have tried detox facilities, 30-day rehab, 90-day rehab, or other types of addiction treatment, it may be time to learn more about sober living.
 Sober living facilities serve as a bridge between the structured environment of a treatment center and the real-world challenges of independent living.
 Sober living facilities provide a supportive and substance-free living environment where individuals in recovery can continue their journey while receiving ongoing support and accountability.

-New Life House is a California sober living facility that provides a safe and supportive sober community where residents share the same goal.
+New Life House is a sober living facility in Los Angeles that provides a safe and supportive sober community where residents share the same goal.
 At New Life House, we understand the challenges of maintaining sobriety.
 Through structure, routine, and mutual accountability, we help residents get sober and stay sober.